Puthiya Paravai: Music

-The film's soundtrack and score were composed by Viswanathan–Ramamoorthy (a duo consisting of M. S. Viswanathan and T. K. Ramamoorthy) while the lyrics were written by Kannadasan; T. M. Soundararajan and P. Susheela are the only singers featured in the soundtrack.
+The film's music was composed by Viswanathan–Ramamoorthy (a duo consisting of M. S. Viswanathan and T. K. Ramamoorthy) while the lyrics were written by Kannadasan; T. M. Soundararajan and P. Susheela are the only singers featured in the soundtrack.
 The first song recorded was "Chittu Kuruvi".
 "Paartha Gnaabagam Illaiyo" is inspired by Dean Martin's version of "Sway".
 The song includes tango and bossa nova style music.
 Philips, an autodidact guitarist, played the guitar for "Aha Mella".
 "Unnai Ondru Ketpen" has a ragtime piano introduction while its interlude includes saxophone music.
 Viswanathan played the piano off-screen for the song.
 It is set in Harikambhoji, a Carnatic raga.

 The heavily orchestrated "Engey Nimmadhi", at that time, had the highest number of instruments used for recording.
 Choir singers from the Purasawalkam and Vepery areas of Madras (now Chennai) were used in the song.
 According to film historian Mohan Raman, "Kannadasan could not get the right words nor was there a tune ready and Sivaji came to the composing and did a pantomime of what he would like to do and thus was born the line and the song".
 Cellist R. Selvaraj, whose father was a part of the orchestration for "Engey Nimmadhi" said 250 instrumentalists were used for playing different instruments in sync.
 Other sources state that Viswanathan used over 300 instruments for the song.
 Instruments used included the harp, violins, cello, bass, vibraphone, bongos, kettle drums, flutes, castanets, trumpets, tuba, trombone, clarinet and mandolin.

 Viswanathan–Ramamoorthy tried over 100 different ways of composing the tune of "Engey Nimmadhi" before the song was recorded.
 It is set in Bilaskhani Todi, a Hindustani raga.
 S. S. Vasan of Hindu Tamil Thisai compared the sombre moments in the song to that of "Mujhko Is Raat Ki Tanhai Me" from Dil Bhi Tera Hum Bhi Tere (1960).
 Music composer and singer Ramesh Vinayakam said "Engey Nimmadhi" was an example of "the unconscious yet natural and healthy fusion that was happening to cinema music at the hands of music directors."

 "Paartha Gnaabagam Illaiyo" was later sampled in "Yae Dushyanta", composed by Bharadwaj for Aasal (2010).
 Singer Karthik performed "Aha Mella" live at "Two to Tango", an October 2016 concert organised by the Rotary Club of Madras South.
 The soundtrack received positive response from critics; all the songs were successful, especially "Engey Nimmadhi".
 The songs were featured in a charity concert held by M. S. Viswanathan at the Kamaraj Arangam in Chennai on 14 July 2012.
 Susheela has named "Paartha Gnaabagam Illaiyo" and "Unnai Ondru Ketpen" as among her favourite songs that she had recorded.
+"Paartha Nyabagam Illayo" was recreated in Kolai (2023).